Yes, and all who desire to live godly in Christ Jesus will suffer persecution.

 - 2 Timothy 3:12

-So how should we react when persecution comes our way?
-Jesus said, "Blessed are those who are persecuted for righteousness' sake, for theirs is the kingdom of heaven.
+Yet Jesus said, "Blessed are those who are persecuted for righteousness' sake, for theirs is the kingdom of heaven.
 Blessed are you when they revile and persecute you, and say all kinds of evil against you falsely for My sake.
-Rejoice and be exceedingly glad, for great is your reward in heaven, for so they persecuted the prophets who were before you" (Matthew 5:10–12).
+Rejoice and be exceedingly glad, for great is your reward in heaven, for so they persecuted the prophets who were before you" (Matthew 5:10–11).